Ethical Wedding Dresses For Modern Brides

 Following on from the beautiful reception gown that she made for Meghan Markle’s wedding to Prince Harry, Stella McCartney now offers a bridal collection.
 Launched in November 2018, the 17 piece collection offers stunning options for the modern bride.
 All of the pieces are created in Italy using Couture techniques.
 And being Stella, fabrics such as sustainable viscose are used to create eco friendly styles.
 Bridal fittings are available by appointment only at the London Flagship Store.

-Sanyukta’s dresses are all created from carefully sourced natural fibres, all of which are hand spun and loomed.
-For this she works exclusively with craftspeople in Nepal.
-Her proudest collaboration is with Tulsi Meher Mahila Ashram which houses homeless and destitute women.
-50% of her producers are from remote and mountainous regions in Nepal.
-By choosing to support small communities, Sanyukta’s bridal collections have so much more meaning.
+Sanyukta’s dresses are all created from carefully sourced eco-friendly & fairtrade fibres around the world,.
+Organic hemp, nettle, bamboo, and cotton are hand spun and loomed in Nepal.
+For this, she works exclusively with craftspeople in country.
+Her proudest collaboration is with Tulsi Mehar Mahila Ashram which houses homeless and destitute women.
+By providing opportunities to support small communities while promoting local craftspeople, Sanyukta’s bridal collections have so much more meaning.
 Visit the London Boutique or contact her team for a bespoke appointment.

 When planning her own wedding a few years ago, Creative Director Amy Powney felt restricted in her bridal wear options.
 So she decided to offer Mother of Pearl’s distinctive personality to Brides in the form of Pearly Whites.
 Created in the London studio, each piece is lovingly crafted from 100% organic silk satin.
 Modern sleeve details make these pieces totally unique, there is even a luxurious Bridal Pyjama set available too!